-- Analysis of data from the National Center for Education Statistics IPEDS Data Center for fouryear, private, nonprofit, degree-granting institutions nationally revealed that in academic year 2013-2014, NSU ranked 11th in total degrees awarded and fourth in the total number of degrees awarded to students from all racial/ethnic minorities combined.
-NSU ranked first in total degrees awarded to Hispanics and fifth in total degrees to black or African American students.
-With regard to master's degrees, NSU ranked tenth overall, fourth in degrees to all minority students, first in Hispanic, and third in black or African American.
-For combined doctoral and first-professional degrees, NSU ranked first nationally in total degrees awarded, awards to all minorities, and awards to Hispanics.
-NSU ranked second nationally in awards to black or African American students. - NSU awarded 21 percent of all doctoral and first-professional degrees that were conferred in Florida in 2013-2014 by the Independent Colleges and Universities of Florida and the Florida public universities combined. - Nova Southeastern University awarded 22 percent as many master's and 37 percent as many doctoral or first-professional degrees as the entire state university system of Florida during the 2013-2014 fiscal year. - Of all degrees awarded by Nova Southeastern University in 2015-2016, 70 percent were awarded to women.
-Half of all the degrees awarded were master's degrees. - Of all the degrees awarded at NSU, 35 percent were awarded through the Health Professions Division, with an additional 17 percent through the Abraham S. Fischler College of Education.
+Analysis of data from the National Center for Education Statistics IPEDS Data Center for fouryear, private, nonprofit, degree-granting institutions nationally revealed that in academic year 2014-2015, NSU ranked 15th in total degrees awarded and fourth in the total number of degrees awarded to students from all racial/ethnic minorities combined.
+NSU ranked first in total degrees awarded to Hispanics and fourth in total degrees to black or African American students.
+With regard to master's degrees, NSU ranked tenth overall, fourth in degrees to all minority students, second in Hispanic, and third in black or African American.
+For combined doctoral and firstprofessional degrees, NSU ranked first nationally in total degrees awarded, awards to all minorities, and awards to Hispanics.
+NSU ranked second nationally in awards to black or African American students.

+■ NSU awarded 21 percent of all doctoral and firstprofessional degrees that were conferred in Florida in 2014-2015 by the Independent Colleges and Universities of Florida and the Florida public universities combined.

+■ Nova Southeastern University awarded 20 percent as many master's and 37 percent as many doctoral or first-professional degrees as the entire state university system of Florida during the 2014-2015 fiscal year.

+Of all degrees awarded by Nova Southeastern University in 2016-2017, 70 percent were awarded to women.
+Approximately half of all the degrees awarded were master's degrees.

+■ Of all the degrees awarded at NSU, 37 percent were awarded through the Health Professions Division, with an additional 16 percent through the Abraham S. Fischler College of Education (Table 11).